syegulalp/cython-exe-demo/README.md

 * `-c:<directory>`: Copy the contents of `<directory>` into the distribution folder.
 You can use this command multiple times to copy multiple directories.
 * `-cc:<directory>`: Copy the contents of `<directory>` into the distribution folder.
 If this folder contains `.py` files they will be compiled as `.pyc` and replaced.
 * `-cz:<directory>`: Copy the contents of `<directory>` into the distribution folder, but compress them into a zip file named `app`.
 If this folder contains `.py` files they will be compiled as `.pyc` and replaced.
+* `-embed`: Use the embeddable version of Python as the distribution directory.
+If the embedddable version of Python is not found, the script will attempt to download it from Python.org.
 * `-v`: Verbose mode.
 Display the commands sent to the build process.
 * `-vv`: Extra verbose mode.
 Echo results of build commands to the console.
 * `-noclean`: By default the script cleans build artifacts (e.g., the generated C file) from the directory.
 Use this option to leave the build artifacts in place after the script runs.
 (Note that any *existing* artifacts will be overwritten with each build.)